Why study this course

 |Creative Writing||SE2145||20 credits|

-The core ‘Style and Genre’ module introduces you to the study of linguistic style in a broad range of creative and literary texts.
-The module counts as 10 credits each for Language and Literature.
+The first core module introduces you to the study of linguistic style in a broad range of creative and literary texts (counting as 10 credits each for Language and Literature).
+The second covers essential elements of phonetics, grammar and lexical semantics (word meaning), building a common stock of knowledge and understanding in English Language.

-In English language we offer a range of ‘foundation’ modules that provide engaging introductions to key areas of study in English language.
-The training provided by these modules prepares you to make your choice from the more specialised, research-led ‘extension’ modules in year three.
+Optional modules in English language provide solid foundational knowledge in a range of key areas of study.
+Topics currently include sociolinguistics, history of English, child language development, language and gender, research methods, digital literacy, and stylistics.
+The training provided by these modules prepares you to make your choice from among the more specialised, research-led ‘extension’ modules available in your final year.

-In English literature you may select from a range of modules based on period, genre or theme, reading a variety of texts in their historical and cultural contexts.
+In English Literature you choose from a range of modules based on period, genre or theme, reading a variety of texts in their historical and cultural contexts.
+You can also continue your study of Creative Writing during year two.

-By year three of English Literature you will have gained an experience of a variety of literary periods, topics, genres and approaches, developing your critical faculties and your skills in analysing texts and contexts.
-You will therefore be in an excellent position to choose between a range of more specialised modules in which you will be able to engage with current issues in research and scholarship in relation to authors and texts both well-known and possibly less well-known to you.
+By your final year of English Literature, you will have gained experience of a variety of literary periods, topics, genres and approaches, developing your critical faculties and your skills in analysing texts and contexts.
+You choose between a range of more specialised modules that engage with current issues in research and scholarship in relation to authors and texts and historical topics and areas both well-known and possibly less familiar to you.

 We offer a supportive learning environment, enabling you to acquire a range of skills and a wealth of specialist knowledge.
 Our courses foster intellectual skills, such as critical thinking, close analysis, evaluating evidence, constructing arguments, using theory and the effective deployment of language in writing and in debate.
 We also help you gain experience in team working, independent research and time management